raymondlanger/arclength_continuation/README.md

-# An example of the pseudo-arclength continuation method
+# An example application of the pseudo-arclength continuation method

 The documentation is in the source code file.
 Use the following command to run the continuation: